Joyce Jeffreys: Female Moneylenders

 Joyce Jeffriess was a successful moneylender who was financially secure enough to not only provide for herself but also others and was always known for being extremely generous and always giving gifts.
 Interest rates were not terribly common back then and hers never exceeded 8%, which was a very fair price.
 Her success is not all her own.
 Joyce was able to maintain her moneylending business because of her generous inheritance.
 It took a substantial amount of money to maintain a moneylending business, and although she was not alone as a female moneylender, it was not common for a spinster to be as financially secure as Joyce.
 She was left with good connections and with significant amounts of property to allow her to maintain her business and a comfortable living.
 Most women did not stay single like Joyce since it was not the most stable position for women because marriage provided women with protection and financial stability.
 Yet, being a spinster allowed her much more financial freedom than a married woman and in a lot of ways, more freedom than even some men.
 Unfortunately, a woman who was not married was often suspected of being a prostitute or promiscuity.
 Being a single woman did not make Joyce an outcast of society, and her vast social circles disprove this common misconception about single women in this time period.
 She often borrowed money for her own lending business, which was a common practice in the seventeenth century.
 Her moneylending brought her over £500 some years, though it varied.
 She may have been one of the more successful moneylenders, but she is by no means an extraordinarily unique woman because there were other spinsters who enjoyed a large social group as well as benefited from moneylending businesses of their own.
 For instance, Hester Pinney ran a moneylending business, invested and bought bonds and shares; she also was involved in her family's lace business.
-She like Joyce and numerous other single women made her wealth off of lending money and profiting from the interest.
+She like Joyce and numerous other single women made her wealth by money lending.
 Women who were moneylenders like Joyce often had legacies, which they could use to invest.